veggiemonk/webtask-twitter/README.md

 # Webtask-Twitter

-This is more a Proof of Concept rather that can be the based for a twitter project.
+This is more a proof of concept rather then a full featured twitter cli.
+This project can be the based for a twitter related project and demonstrate the use of a really nice (and free) service called [webtask.io](https://webtask.io/).

+This project was heavily inspired by this [repo](https://github.com/bananaoomarang/webtask-ifttt-tutorial).
+I recommend you check it out if you want to learn more tricks about webtasks.
 You can upload JavaScript code (such as `webtask.js` in this repo) to webtask.io and it will run as a node server.
+Run JavaScript with an HTTP call.
+No provisioning.
+No deployment.
+The best thing is that it supports ES6!

-And you can receive your tweet (or whoever will give access to that webtask) on your cli.
+And you can receive your tweet (or whoever will give access to that webtask) on your cli:
 <h1 align="center">
 	<br>
 	<img width="800" src="https://rawgit.com/veggiemonk/webtask-twitter/master/screenshot.png" alt="screenshot">